yoni/load-forecast/README.md

 project to run.
 These may be found in the `DESCRIPTION` file under the R package root.
 * [ffmpeg](http://www.ffmpeg.org/) -- used to generate the MPEG animated forecast
 * [ImageMagick](http://www.imagemagick.org/) -- used to generate the HIF and MPEG animated forecasts
+* [rbundler](http://www.github.com/yoni/rbundler) -- used in the binary script, though not strictly required for any ad-hoc work

 These dependencies should be available for any *NIX machine.

 I used [homebrew](http://brew.sh/) to install them on OS X.

+## Refreshing the Forecast Plots

+Installs all R package dependencies and runs end-to-end forecasts:

+    ./bin/generate_load_forecasts.Rscript